The Lowell Offering

 Productions: Merrimack Repertory Theatre, Lowell, MA (2018)

 A play about social media.
 Set in the 1850’s.
 Any brilliant young woman in 1853 with ambitions to change the world would be scorned.
 But Mabel Prescott finds such an opportunity in a unique venture led by failed Congressman, Abraham Lincoln.
 The business–a printed version of Facebook–promises to bring the country together and avoid civil war.
-But its future depends on the outcome of a living room wager between a would-be investor and a Tribune-hater– polar opposites who both happen to love Mabel.
-In this historical what-if, Mabel’s choice between these rival suitors, and her own faith in truth over appearances, will determine the fate of her improbable career, Lincoln’s future, and the imperiled union of the United States.
+But its future depends on the outcome of a living room wager between a would-be investor and a Tribune-hater– polar opposites.
+In this historical what-if, Mabel’s choices, and her own faith in truth over appearances, will determine the fate of her improbable career, Lincoln’s future, and the imperiled union of the United States.

 Cast: 3F / 4M